hybridflux/SparkOnSpot/README.md

 #### All on Spot

 As an example, an organization could choose to deploy SpotVMs to process workloads which are not time-critical and which could be re-run in case the Spot instances get evicted while processing the workload.
-When an eviction gets detected, a call could be made to compensate the eviction by
+When an eviction gets detected, a call could be made to a custom service (i.e. Azure Functions) to compensate the eviction by

 - restarting a deallocated VM,
 - deploying other available Spot VM types,